lytexdev/lytexdev/README.md

 ⚡ 17 years old

-🤖 I love AI, programming and cybersecurity!
+🤖 I love AI and programming!

 🏠 Huge fan of homeserver stuff...
 If it can be self-hosted, I'm probably running it at home!